ConnectEverything/ngs-xacct-guide/README.md

 [JetStream](https://docs.nats.io/nats-concepts/jetstream) technology providing At-Least-Once delivery capability to consuming applications.

-Sharing JetStream Consumers cross-account requires two exports: the delivery channel and the delivery-acknowledgement channel.
-JetStream offers two options for delivery channel which are illustrated in the below guides.
+Sharing JetStream Consumers cross-account requires two account exports.
+JetStream offers two architectural options for stream message delivery which is illustrated in the following guides.

-> Note: JetStream always streams messages from server to client, but there are two options for delivery subject and
+> Note: JetStream always streams messages from server to client, but there are two options for message delivery and
 > flow-control architecture.
 Consuming JetStream as a service (Pull JS Consumer) is recommended as the default choice.

-Both guides illustrate a third _optional_ export that provides a consuming application the additional entitlement to obtain JS Consumer information (e.g. unprocessed messages) via API request.
+Both guides illustrate a third _optional_ export that provides a remote account application the additional entitlement to obtain JS Consumer information (e.g. pending unprocessed messages, configuration settings, etc.) via API request.

 * [Enable an account to consume from your JetStream service (Pull JS Consumer)](JetStreamServiceShare.md)
 * [Enable an account to consume from your JetStream-backed stream (Push JS Consumer)](JetStreamStreamShare.md)